spyder-ide/spyder-docs/doc/emergency-cpr.rst

 If none of the above solves the problem, you can try starting Spyder directly from its Python source files which may either get it running, or at least provide very useful information to help debug the problem further.

-The technique essentially consists on starting Spyder from the Anaconda Prompt/Terminal/command line (on Windows/Mac/Linux) by manually running the Spyder startup routine, ``start.py``, with a known good Python interpreter, and observing the results.
+The technique essentially consists on starting Spyder from your terminal (or Anaconda prompt on Windows) by manually running the Spyder startup routine, ``start.py``, with a known good Python interpreter, and observing the results.

 To do so, you'll need to: